aubreyja/ww_install/README.md

        2. Run the command: sudo dnf update perl-Errno
        3. Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
      - When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-       -Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
+       Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
 *  Ubuntu 16.04 LTS (Desktop)
 *  CentOS 7 (Server with GUI)